dojo/docs/dojox/geo/charting.rst

 The data series (i.e. the color scheme for different value ranges)  is also a Json object of Json file described below.

-Two Dijits components are provided, one acting a a widget wrapper for the Map component, the other as a legend explaining map colors.
+Two Dijits components are provided, one acting as a widget wrapper for the Map component, the other as a legend explaining map colors.

 Several interactor classes can be installed on the Map component, to allow navigation - mainly zoom, pan and select - on different hardware configurations :